Mugison: Early career

 Mugison was booked to play at Sónar 2003 in Barcelona, which turned out to be a monumental turning point in his career.
 Having grown disillusioned in his short time period of playing live, he treated Sónar as his last live gig.
 Playing in a basement parking garage, there were a handful of people to watch him, when suddenly, seconds after he started playing, the entire basement filled up with hundreds of people.
 Unbeknownst to Mugison, the reason for the sudden influx of people was because it had begun raining outside.
 However, the set was a hit, and spurred him on to persevere with the live element of his career.

 Sónar 2003 was a turning point in Mugison's career, and as a result of the good publicity and general industry buzz created as a direct result of the show, he was booked to tour many headline tours around France, UK, Netherlands and Denmark.
 Touring became part of his life; one particular highlight was touring around Europe with fellow Icelandic band Múm in 2004.

 A fortuitous chance encounter with Gruff Rhys from Super Furry Animals in London during 2003 led to Mugison performing as a supporting act for the Welsh band at The Royal Festival Hall.
 This was a particular highlight during his early career.

 After many tours during 2003-2004, Mugison returned to Ísafjördur, and was asked to create the soundtrack to an Icelandic Film Niceland.
 Having no studio to create, the town kindly lent him the church in which he could record.

 By early autumn 2004, Mugison had finished his second album Mugimama Is This Monkey Music? which was recorded in an abandoned house in Isafjordur, also donated by the town.
-He moved to Reykjavik to release the album and perform at Iceland Airwaves Festival 2004.
+He moved to Reykjavík to release the album and perform at Iceland Airwaves Festival 2004.
 Mugison was getting popular with the gig going fraternity.
 He also had his album release party at the (now defunct) NASA venue, which completely sold out.
 The album gained critical and commercial success.